 Will Health Care Authority extending coverage under Apple Health for Pregnant Women plans from 60 days to 12 months postpartum increase access to health insurance?

-We have made the informed assumption that Washington State Health Care Authority (HCA) extending coverage under Apple Health for Pregnant Women plans from 60 days to 12 months postpartum would increase access to health insurance.
-Specifically, this change in coverage would provide increased access to health insurance for individuals who are undocumented, DACA recipients, and individuals who are legally-present but have not met the five-year-bar as well as individuals with incomes between 133% and 193% of the federal poverty level.
-This informed assumption is based on insurance eligibility and information from key informant interviews.
+There is strong evidence that Washington State Health Care Authority (HCA) extending coverage under Apple Health for Pregnant Women plans from 60 days to 12 months postpartum would increase access to health insurance for those eligible.
+Specifically, this change in coverage would provide increased access to health insurance for individuals who are undocumented, Deferred Action for Childhood Arrivals (DACA) recipients, and individuals who are legally-present but have not met the five-year-bar as well as individuals with incomes between 133% and 193% of the federal poverty level (FPL).

-Immigrant communities in the U.S. have restricted access to health insurance.
-2,3,35-37,40,42,73,82,83 Access is primarily restricted through federal and state legislation.
-2,3,35,40,41,82,84 Federal and state legislation restricts immigrant access to health insurance coverage and care, regardless of immigration status.
-2,3,35,40,41,82,84 The Personal Responsibility and Work Opportunity Act of 1996 restricted legal immigrants' access to federally-funded health insurance for the first five years they have lawful status in the U.S. (known as the five-year-bar).2-4 However, the Act specified that Medicaid would provide emergency coverage, regardless of immigration status.
-In 2002 and 2013, the federal government issued exceptions to the Act that allowed states to waive the 5year-bar and provide Medicaid and Children's Health Insurance Program (CHIP) coverage to immigrant pregnant women and children.
-While the ACA and corresponding Medicaid expansion increased health insurance access for many communities and enabled lawfully-present immigrants to purchase and receive subsidies for private health insurance through the Health Exchanges, it continued to exclude immigrants from receiving Medicaid for five years and made individuals who are undocumented and DACA recipients ineligible for public coverage or private insurance through the marketplace.2-4,82 Health coverage expansion as a result of the ACA has also been uneven across groups depending on immigration status in Washington State.39
+Immigrant communities in the U.S. have restricted access to health insurance.^{2,3,47-49,52,54,89,98,99} Access is primarily restricted through federal and state legislation.^{2,3,47,52,53,98,100} Federal and state legislation restricts immigrant access to health insurance coverage and care, regardless of immigration status.^{2,3,47,52,53,98,100} The Personal Responsibility and Work Opportunity Act of 1996 restricted legal immigrants' access to federally-funded health insurance for the first five years they have lawful status in the U.S. (known as the five-year-bar).2-4 However, the Act specified that Medicaid would provide emergency coverage, regardless of immigration status.3 In 2002 and 2013, the federal government issued exceptions to the Act that allowed states to waive the 5year-bar and provide Medicaid and Children's Health Insurance Program (CHIP) coverage to immigrant pregnant women and children.3 While the 2010 Patient Protection and Affordable Care Act (ACA) and corresponding Medicaid expansion increased health insurance access for many communities and enabled lawfully-present immigrants to purchase and receive subsidies for private health insurance through the Health Exchanges, it continued to exclude immigrants from receiving Medicaid for five years and made individuals who are undocumented and DACA recipients ineligible for public coverage or private insurance through the marketplace.^{2-4,98} Health coverage expansion as a result of the ACA has also been uneven across groups depending on immigration status in Washington State.51

 HCA defines four citizenship and immigration status groups for the purpose of health insurance coverage eligibility.
-These four eligibility groups include Lawfully Present "Qualified Alien," Lawfully Present "Unqualified Alien," Not Lawfully Present (Undocumented) Immigrant, and Citizen or U.S. National.
-Eurrently, Washington State offers Medicaid coverage to lawfully residing children and pregnant women without the 5-year wait period, and to all pregnant women regardless of their immigration status.
-Despite these options, individuals who are undocumented, especially adults over 18 years of age who are undocumented, have the most restricted access to health care coverage in Washington State, and individuals who are undocumented are 11.1 times more likely to be uninsured as U.S.-born citizens in the state.
+These four eligibility groups include Lawfully Present "Qualified Alien," Lawfully Present "Unqualified Alien," Not Lawfully Present (Undocumented) Immigrant, and Citizen or U.S. National.101 Currently, Washington State offers Medicaid coverage to lawfully residing children and pregnant women without the 5-year wait period and to all pregnant women regardless of their immigration status.3 Despite these options, individuals who are undocumented, especially adults over 18 years of age who are undocumented, have the most restricted access to health care coverage in Washington State,101 and individuals who are undocumented are 11.1 times more likely to be uninsured as U.S.-born citizens in the state.51

-While restricted access to insurance impacts all immigrant groups, a multi-country literature review of 66 articles published between 2004 and 2014 examining barriers to accessing health care for individuals who are undocumented concluded that the largest access barrier was "national policies excluding [individuals who are undocumented] from receiving health care."
-The study concluded that, "because insurance was generally required for affordable care or required to receive services at all, these laws effectively barred access to care [for immigrants who are undocumented]."41
+While restricted access to insurance impacts all immigrant groups, a multi-country literature review of 66 articles published between 2004 and 2014 examining barriers to accessing health care for individuals who are undocumented concluded that the largest access barrier was "national policies excluding [individuals who are undocumented] from receiving health care."53 The study concluded that, "because insurance was generally required for affordable care or required to receive services at all, these laws effectively barred access to care [for immigrants who are undocumented]."53